better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 * `replaces` refers to the previous revision of the document, or none if it is the first revision.

 * `payload` is an extensible, forwards- and backwards-compatible datatype containing application-defined metadata about the repository.
-The protocol interprets some of the properties, as described in [Doc Payload](#Doc Payload).
+The protocol interprets some of the properties, as described in [Doc Payload][dp].

 * `delegations` contains the public keys of key owners who are authorised to issue and approve new revisions of the document.
 The delegation format depends on the type of identity being established, as detailed below.

 The `Doc` must be serialised in canonical form.
-See more in [Serialisation](/#Serialisation).
+See more in [Serialisation][se].

 The authenticity of the `Doc` is captured by the following type: